untouchable741/Watches/README.md

 Result: ```Elapsed interval for LoadProfile is 1.20113898515701```

-Feel free to provide custom format that you desired
+Feel free to provide custom format that you desire

 ```Watches.tock("LoadProfile") { debugPrint("Time needed for \($0) is \($1)") }```